CIS 4510/5510: Computer and Network Security

 Assignments, quizzes, and exams

 There will be 1 short ungraded quizz each week to be completed online through Canvas.
+These are optional but highly encouraged.
 The purpose of these quizzes is to keep you on track throughout the semester and make sure that you are understanding the material.

 Grading